Soak in Oregon’s Magical Hot Springs

 Season: Year-round, but check driving conditions to and from the hot springs

 A visit to Breitenbush Hot Springs is a much more secluded experience than other off-the-grid resorts on this list.
 While you won’t have the place to yourself at this highly popular hot spring and sauna, access to the clothing-optional spa is exclusive and available by advance reservation only.
-The limited space, meant for retreat and relaxation, has no cell service or internet access; only serves organic, vegetarian meals; and does not allow alcohol, recreational drugs (including marijuana) or pets.
-But what you’ll give up in convenience, you’ll earn back in true disconnection from the outside world.
+Meant for retreat and relaxation, the space has no cell service or internet access; only serves organic, vegetarian meals; and does not allow alcohol, recreational drugs (including marijuana) or pets.

 By Adam Whitehouse